 Often when you have a backup task that runs on a scheduled basis, there are associated tasks that you would like to perform before or after files are actually copied.
 CCC offers the option to run shell scripts before and after a backup task, unmount or set the destination as the startup disk, run another CCC backup task, and power management options such as restart and shutdown.
-If you would like to perform any of these pre or post clone tasks, click the Advanced Settings button below CCC's Source selector.
+If you would like to perform any of these pre- or postflight tasks, click the Advanced Settings button at the bottom of CCC's main window.

 Without any additional configuration, CCC will attempt to mount your source and destination volumes before a backup task begins.
 This applies to many different volume types — ordinary volumes on locally-attached hard drives, disk images, network volumes, encrypted volumes – even encrypted volumes on remote Macs.
 If your source or destination volume is on a disk that is physically attached to your Mac (e.g. via Thunderbolt or USB), but it is not mounted, CCC can "see" that device and will attempt to mount it.
 If your source or destination is a network volume, CCC will obtain the credentials that you use to mount that device when you create the backup task, and will use those credentials to mount the volume before the task begins.

 This also applies for nested volumes.
 For example, suppose you are backing up to a disk image on a network volume.
 CCC will first attempt to mount the network volume, then it will attempt to mount the disk image.
 Likewise, suppose you have a task configured to back up the contents of a folder on an encrypted volume.
 If you have saved the encrypted volume's passphrase in CCC's keychain, CCC will unlock and mount the encrypted volume before the backup task begins.

 CCC's attempts to mount the source and destination volumes occur automatically before any other tasks, including preflight shell scripts (described below), therefore it is not necessary to implement a shell script to pre-mount the source or destination.